Header menu logo Deedle

 Data alignment and zipping

 One of the key features of the data frame library for working with time series data is automatic alignment based on the keys.
-When we have multiple time series with date as the key (here, we use DateTimeOffset, but any type of date will do), we can combine multiple series and align them automatically to specified date keys.
+When we have multiple time series with date as the key (here, we use DateTimeOffset), we can combine multiple series and align them automatically to specified date keys.

 To demonstrate this feature, we generate random prices in 60 minute, 30 minute and 65 minute intervals: